Mooon1/sh99-independent-vault/README.md

 set a significant milestone in bukkit development history so without his basic idea of this abstraction this repository would not exist.

-Also we want explicity explain that we do not look at the code of the original plugins while developing on this.
-It is just our interpretation of how the Vault-Plugin idea should work and it makes it much easier for developer and server owners to work with it.

-## Why VaultX?
+## What makes VaultX so special?

-So even you want to create a plugin based on vault its probably to register it to vault without send a message to the original author of it.
+So even you want to create a plugin based on vault its probably impossible to register it to vault without sending a message to the original author of it.
-That means you build a class which implements an interface and store it directly in the plugin itself so the plugin grows for each new registered vault-plugin on the market.
+This means you build a class which implements an interface and store it directly in the plugin itself so the plugin grows for each new registered vault-plugin on the market.

 So VaultX give you the ability to hook your plugin right into or get the expected service from it without knowing exacly which plugin you use.